$65.48-$81.12 hourly / $11,349.42-$14,059.94 monthly / $136,193.04-$168,719.28 annual

 Education and Experience:

-A bachelor’s degree from a recognized college or university, preferably with a major in computer science, computer information technology, computer engineering, or a related field.
+A bachelor's degree from a recognized college or university, preferably with a major in computer science, computer information technology, computer engineering, or a closely related field

-Five years of recent, full-time, paid, professional-level experience in IT infrastructure and systems operations including information systems design, information systems development, network administration, and IT security in a large enterprise environment.
-Two years of the required experience must have been in a supervisory capacity.
+Five years of recent, full-time, paid professional-level experience in IT infrastructure network systems operations, network administration, or IT security in a large enterprise environment.
+Experience in a supervisory capacity is desirable.

 Travel to locations throughout the District is required.